-Pollution prevention is a critical aspect of IBM’s environmental efforts, and it includes, among other things, the management of hazardous waste, nonhazardous waste and chemical releases.
+Pollution prevention is an important aspect of IBM’s longstanding environmental efforts and it includes, among other things, the management of hazardous waste, nonhazardous waste and chemical releases.

 The best way to prevent pollution is to reduce the generation of hazardous waste at its source.
 This has been a basic philosophy behind IBM’s pollution prevention program since 1971.
 Where possible, we redesign processes to eliminate or reduce chemical use and substitute more environmentally preferable chemicals.
 We maintain programs for proper management of the chemicals needed for research, development and manufacturing, from selection and purchase to storage, use and final disposal.

-To more effectively track IBM’s hazardous waste management performance, we developed a methodology to correlate the hazardous waste generated from our North American manufacturing operations to their production in 1992 and expanded it to our manufacturing operations worldwide in 1993.
-We established a voluntary environmental goal based on this methodology in 1995 to drive continual reduction in the hazardous waste generated from these operations, relative to the level of production.
-The metric covers specific waste streams at IBM’s three microelectronics manufacturing locations that can be linked to production at the locations.
-These three locations generate more than 90 percent of IBM’s hazardous waste generation attributable to manufacturing, although not all hazardous wastes generated at these locations is indexed to production.
+To more effectively track IBM’s hazardous waste management performance, we developed a methodology to correlate the hazardous waste generated from our manufacturing operations relative to production in 1992.
+We established a voluntary environmental goal based on this methodology in 1995 to drive continual reduction in the hazardous waste generated from these operations.

 IBM also has focused for decades on preventing the generation of nonhazardous waste, and where this is not practical, recovering and recycling the materials that are generated.
 Nonhazardous waste includes paper, wood, metals, glass, plastics and other nonhazardous chemical substances.

-We established IBM’s first voluntary environmental goal to recycle nonhazardous waste streams in 1988.
-The goal has since developed on two fronts.
-The first expanded on the traditional dry waste streams to include nonhazardous chemical waste and end-of-life IT equipment from our own operations as well as IBM-owned equipment that is returned by external customers at the end of a lease.
-The second expansion was made to include nonhazardous waste generated by IBM in leased locations meeting designated criteria.
+We established our first voluntary environmental goal to recycle nonhazardous waste streams in 1988.
+The goal has since evolved on two fronts.
+The first expanded on the traditional dry waste streams to include nonhazardous chemical waste and end-of-life IT equipment from our own operations, as well as IBM-owned equipment that is returned by external customers at the end of a lease.
+The second expansion was made to include nonhazardous waste generated by IBM at our leased locations, meeting designated criteria.

-Under Section 313 of the United States Emergency Planning and Community Right to Know Act (EPCRA), companies are required to file an annual inventory of reportable quantities of more than 600 chemicals that were manufactured, processed or otherwise used in quantities exceeding the reporting threshold of 10,000 pounds (4.54 metric tons) for the preceding calendar year.
+Under Section 313 of the US Emergency Planning and Community Right-to-Know Act (EPCRA), companies are required to file an annual inventory of reportable quantities of more than 600 chemicals that were manufactured, processed or otherwise used in quantities exceeding the reporting threshold of 10,000 pounds (4.54 metric tons) for the preceding calendar year.
 These reportable quantities include:

-Though this is a United States reporting requirement, we've voluntarily extended this reporting metric to cover our worldwide operations since 1994.
-In 2011, IBM’s worldwide reportable quantities of EPCRA-listed chemicals amounted to 3,233 metric tons.
-More than 84 percent of this quantity was treated on-site or sent off-site for recycling or combustion for energy recovery.
+Though EPCRA is a US reporting requirement, we have voluntarily extended this reporting metric to cover our worldwide operations since 1994.
+In 2013, IBM’s worldwide reportable quantities of EPCRA-listed chemicals amounted to 2,857 metric tons, representing an increase of 2.1 percent compared to 2012.
+More than 78 percent of this quantity was treated on-site or sent off-site for recycling or combustion for energy recovery.

 IBM’s voluntary goal in this area is to achieve year-to-year reduction in routine releases of EPCRA reportable chemicals to the environment, indexed to output.